LukeDSchenk/resume/README.md

 A really simple way to manage browsing sessions via text files.

+This project was created with [Goose](https://github.com/block/goose), using OpenAI's GPT-5 as a backend.
+You can see the inputs that were given in the included file `resume.jsonl`.

 ## How to load in Firefox (Temporary Add-on)

 1. Open Firefox and navigate to: about:debugging#/runtime/this-firefox